trothr/blog/Richard/2020/20200531-talk-that-way.md

 Knowing Carolyn will take time.
 I'm committed to it!
-She's a dear woman with her own loving legacy, three sons, and now three husbands.
+She's a dear woman with her own loving legacy, three sons, now three husbands.
 But we were not supportive.
 The four of us just weren't ready for my dad's new reality.
+We were hard on him.

 I did not empathize.
 I'm usually *very* empathetic, but not always with some people.